TOAST-DOCS/Gamebase/en/oper-analytics.md

 * Cumulative MAU: Sum of monthly active users.
 With monthly indicators, MAU items are substituted for DAU items.
 * Maximum Concurrent Users (MCU): The maximum number of concurrent users around the clock.
 The largest CCU value of each minute is collected on a daily basis.
 * Newly Registered Users (NRU): New subscribers whose first login logs are collected around the clock of the day (by member number)
 * Withdrawer: Number of users whose member numbers are deleted around the clock.
+* Average number of logins: Average number of logins within a selected period
 * Average CCU: Average of CCU during a selected period.
 * Avg.Playtime(/DAU) : Average play time during query period (sum of play time of DAU/DAU)